aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 <a name="0x1_fungible_asset_EBALANCE_IS_NOT_ZERO"></a>

-Cannot destroy fungible stores with non-zero balance.
+Cannot destroy fungible stores with a non-zero balance.

 <pre><code><b>const</b> <a href="fungible_asset.md#0x1_fungible_asset_EBALANCE_IS_NOT_ZERO">EBALANCE_IS_NOT_ZERO</a>: u64 = 14;